“You don’t know what these zanies might do.”

 Lisa Fagan and Lena Engelstein in Catches No Flies.
 Photo by Walter Wlodarczyk

 Lisa Fagan is a choreographer, dancer, and director based in NYC whose work has been dubbed “The High Weird” by critics.
 She is currently the director/choreographer and a practicing member of the experimental performance collective CHILD, a company of 14 multidisciplinary artists.
-UPCOMING: HILMA (choreographer), premiering June 2024 at The Wilma Theater, Deepe Darknesse (creator/performer) in New York Live Arts’ Live Artery 2024.
+RECENT: No President by Nature Theater of Oklahoma (dancer), at The Skirball Center NYC, Dec 2024, HILMA (choreographer), at Tony-award-winning theater The Wilma (June 2024), Open Throat (choreographer) at Little Island NYC, based on the novel by Henry Hoke, July 2024, Deepe Darknesse (creator/performer) in New York Live Arts’ Live Artery 2024.
 Fagan’s work has been presented in NYC by: Baryshnikov Arts Center (BAC Open Artist in Residence, Fall 2023), Prelude Festival, Immediate Medium, Mercury Store, Radiohole, LifeWorld, Target Margin (2019/20 Artist in Residence with composer Catherine Brookman), HERE Arts Center, Bard College (Choreographer: Promenade, Dir.
 Morgan Green), The Exponential Festival (2019/20 Exponential Fellow), Mabou Mines (Resident Artist Program), Ars Nova (ANT FEST), New York Live Arts (2017/18 Fresh Tracks Artist), Movement Research, Gibney, Roulette, The 92nd Street Y, and others.
 She collaborates with many artists across disciplines supporting their shows choreographically and as movement director.
 On-screen choreography credits include the TV pilot THESE DAYS, premiering at Sundance 2021, and various music videos.
+She’s taught choreography, dance and physical performance practice at Barnard College, The Celebration Barn, and Gibney.

 Photo by Maria Baranova